mhermiz/FusionPuppetPin/README.md

 2. In **Mesh** tab, build/rebuild mesh.
 3. In **Pins** tab, enable and place pins in **Setup** mode.
 4. Switch to **Animate** mode and keyframe pin transforms.
+5. In **Deformers** tab, add and configure follower deformers (follow amount).
+6. Add and configure wave deformers for chain-style motion.
 5. Tune falloff/influence and optional masks as needed.

 ## Known Limitations